 At a time that suits us both I would like to see you for the first sitting of a couple of hours to give the portrait a feeling of life.
-We can let one or two further sittings fall into place and if you are not able to come to my studio, I can roll up the canvas and come to you.
+If you are not able to come to my studio, I can roll up the canvas and come to you.

 The finishing touches will be applied at a final sitting to finish the portrait to your complete satisfaction.
 The second half of the fee is due and framing can be arranged.

 I want you to love your portrait and I regard the whole enterprise as a collaboration between us.
 I will always take your thoughts into careful consideration.